 Cut and Remove Other Side of Drywall

-Big bonus of removing interior walls: no insulation to contend with!
+The big bonus of removing interior walls: no insulation to contend with.

 One side of drywall is now completely gone.
 This exposes the drywall on the other side of the wall.

 However, remain on the first side.
 This will let you see where the studs are located so that now you can cut accurately.